zbioe/tomato/README.md

 # Tomato

-Just a simple pomodoro time manager
+Just a simple implementation of pomodoro timer

+# Features
+- notify in your screen with `notify-send`
+- do a noise when time to change mode (focus mode, relax mode)
+- notifyer extensible, just create a scrit who receive a message as arg and pass by `-n` flag

 # Install